 Sitting on top of the second story of our farmhouse, was a HUGE attic space.
 It was approximately 40′ x 20′ with a pitched ceiling and a solid floor!
 Man oh man did my head start racing with all of the possibilities!!

-I began designing a space that included three twin and two double beds on one end of the attic and a large "hang out" space on the opposite side.
+I wanted a space that included three twin and two double beds on one end of the attic and a large “hang out” space on the opposite side.
 We added windows to the gable ends on each side of the attic to let in the natural light.
-I envisioned a rustic "camp" theme and with the abundance of reclaimed barn wood available in the area, it was the perfect element to add just that feel.
+I envisioned a rustic “camp” style bunk room and with the abundance of reclaimed barn wood available in the area, it was the perfect element to add just that feel.

 We incorporated two cubbies in in each bed space, one that included a small book shelf and the other that had an outlet for charging devices.
 (A major priority for most kids, right!?)
 I also found these adorable electric lanterns to hang in the corner..